inikishev/visualbench/README.md

         # log individual losses
         # note that if metric name doesn't start with "train " or "test ",
-        # it be inserted in front of the name (this is by design)
+        # that will be inserted in front of the name (this is by design)
         self.log("AB BA loss", loss1)
         self.log("AB identity loss", loss2)
         self.log("BA identity loss", loss3)

         # log images
-        # skip (possibly expensive) visualization ocde if performance mode is enabled
+        # make sure to skip (possibly expensive) visualization ocde if performance mode is enabled
         # which sets `self._make_images=False`
         if self._make_images: